rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 1. this was the Details view and not the Edit view.
 2. the user story only required for the Details view to simply show.
 3. there was already a functional Edit button from the Index view.

 I also added a dynamic heading that used the ShiftTimes associated Job's JobTitle using Html.DisplayFor.
 Previously there was no heading.

-######
+###### Dynamic heading
 ```cshtml
 <h4 class="card-title">@Html.DisplayFor(model => model.Job.JobTitle)</h4>
 ```

 I fixed the Create view by:
 1. moving the Default element to the top of the page.
-2. setting up Html.BeginForm for the POST request.
+2. setting up Html.BeginForm.
-3. setting up Html.DropDownList for the drop down and using Html.LabelFor for a dynamic heading for the drop down.
+3. setting up Html.DropDownList for the drop down list and using Html.LabelFor for a dynamic heading for the drop down list.
 4. setting up ShiftTimes controller's Create GET method to pass to the view a list of Jobs from the Job database that did not have its WeeklyShift property assigned yet.
-5. setting up ShiftTimes controller's Create POST method to find the selected Job from the Job database and assigning it the created shiftTime.
-Then adding the new shiftTime object to the ShiftTime database.
+5. setting up ShiftTimes controller's Create POST method to find the selected Job from the Job database and assigning its WeeklyShift property to the newly created shiftTime.
+Then I added the new shiftTime object to the ShiftTime database.

 ###### Html.BeginForm
 ```cshtml